severell/severell-docs/src/main/resources/content/docs/ide-configuration.md

 ## IntelliJ (2020.2)

-This guide is written using `IntelliJ 2020.2` and my differ for previous versions
+This guide is written using `IntelliJ 2020.2` and may differ for different versions

 ### Importing Severell Project